 1 large carrot, cut into pieces

-4 chicken feet.
+4 chicken feet

 Yes, chicken feet.
 I won’t make broth without them!
 If you don’t have homegrown, you can find them at your natural grocery store for cheap- and they make all the difference in broth.
 Your broth likely won’t “gel” without them.
 I keep a bag of feet in the freezer and throw them right into the pot frozen in this case.

 Place the cover back on the Instant Pot and use the manual mode again, setting it for 90 minutes.
 To get the most out of my chicken bones, I find that going through two 90-minute cycles gives the richest broth with the most healing (and flavorful properties).
 So as soon as the first 90 minutes is up and the pot beeps at you that it is done, press cancel and then set for 90 minutes again (no need to wait for it to depressurize between sessions).
+If your Instant Pot timer goes higher, you can just set it for one cycle of 180 minutes.

 (If you’re in a hurry, one 90 or 120-minute session is perfectly fine.)